 You can buy tickets online from several different sellers, including English Heritage, where you’ll also find the latest prices and opening times.
 There are various opening times and certain rules that apply when visiting Stonehenge, so check before you go.

-One of the most popular spectacles at Stonehenge is the summer solstice, where the sun rises behind the heel stone (the ancient entrance to the stone circle) and rays of sunlight are channeled into the centre of the monument.
+One of the most popular spectacles at Stonehenge is the summer solstice, where the sun rises behind the heel stone (the ancient entrance to the stone circle) and rays of sunlight are channelled into the centre of the monument.
 In 1971, the organisers of Glastonbury Festival even decided to time the start of their legendary weekend to coincide with this magical natural event.

 The winter solstice sees the sun setting in a similar formation, and pagan druids lead a gathering of worship.
 Entry to these seasonal events must be bought separately to a regular entry ticket.